ska-telescope/skampi/README.md

 ....
 ```

 Once the Helm client is installed (from above) and TCP based Xserver connections are enabled, change to the k8s/ directory.
-The basic configuration for each component of the TM Integration is held in the `values.yaml` file.
+The basic configuration for each component of the Integration is held in the `values.yaml` file of each chart.

 The mode that we are using Helm in here is purely for templating - this avoids the need to install the Tiller process on the Kubernetes cluster, and we don't need to be concerend about making it secure (requires TLS and the setup of a CA).

-On for the main event - we launch the TM Integration with:
+On for the main event - we launch the Integration with:
 ```
-$ make deploy KUBE_NAMESPACE=integration
+$ make deploy_all KUBE_NAMESPACE=integration
 ```

-And then the respective charts with:
+Or we can launch each chart separately with:
 ```
+$ make deploy KUBE_NAMESPACE=integration HELM_CHART=tango-base
 $ make deploy KUBE_NAMESPACE=integration HELM_CHART=tmc-proto
 $ make deploy KUBE_NAMESPACE=integration HELM_CHART=webjive
 ```